Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Discussion

 Among the potential causes for these $B$-field morphological differences we consider the intrinsic nature of the $B$-field tracer.
 FIR polarization observations trace the $B$-fields in the cold, $T_{\rm{d}} = [19,48]$ K, and dense, $\log_{10}(N_{\rm HI+H2} \rm{[cm^{-2}]}) = [19.9,22.9]$, ISM \citep[SALSA IV,][]{SALSAIV}.
 The measured FIR polarization is weighted by a combination of density, temperature, and grain alignment efficiency along the LOS and within the beam.
 Furthermore, the total FIR emission of galaxies has a typical vertical height of $0.1–0.6$ kpc \citep{Verstappen2013}.
 Thus, the FIR $B$-fields are sensitive to the morphology and physical conditions of the dense ISM in the central few hundred pc of the galactic disk.

 Radio synchrotron polarization traces the $B$-field in a volume-filling medium of the warm and diffuse ISM \citep{Beck2019}.
 In spiral galaxies, the radio $B$-field morphology is observed to have a component parallel to the midplane of the disk and another component with an X-shaped structure extending several kpc above and below the disk \citep{Hummel1988,Krause2020}.
 Larger radio halos containing $B$-fields and cosmic rays are found in galaxies with higher star formation rate surface densities \citep{Wiegert2015}.
 In addition, radio polarimetric observations suffer from Faraday rotation along the LOS.
-Radio $B$-fields are sensitive to the gradient of Faraday rotation \citep{Sokoloff1998} and the physical conditions of both the halo and the galactic disk, but at 3 and 6 cm this effect is expected to be very small (less than $\pm5^{\circ}$ rotation at 3 cm and less than $\pm20^{\circ}$ at 6 cm).
+Radio $B$-fields are sensitive to the gradient of Faraday rotation \citep{Sokoloff1998} and the physical conditions of both the halo and the galactic disk, but at 3 and 6 cm this effect is expected to be very small (less than $\pm5^{\circ}$ rotation at 3 cm and less than $\pm20^{\circ}$ at 6 cm) \citep[see][Sec.\,2.4]{beck+2013inbook_641}.
+Beyond that limit, Faraday rotation systematic effects would greatly dominate the individual uncertainties of each beam, adding little information to our study.
+The main objective of the present work is to test observationally the structure of the magnetic field measured by different tracers (FIR vs. synchrotron).
+We attempt to do this by comparing datasets in the most compatible conditions (i.e., convolving the datasets of each galaxy to the largest beam size, applying quality cuts to both datasets, etc).
+While it is certainly interesting to explore a wider range in the polarization spectra at optical and near-IR wavelengths, these wavelengths are strongly affected by dust/electron scattering and have been shown to tell little about the B-fields in external galaxies \citep[e.g.,][]{Elvius1972,Elvius1978,Scarrott1991,Scarrott1993,Jones2000,Pavel2012}